 - The Retiree PPO $900 Deductible plan for those under age 65, and

-- The Blue Retiree Medicare Complement for those ages 65 or older.
+- The IU Blue Retiree Medicare Supplement plan for those ages 65 or older.

 Those without IU Retiree Status: may continue in an IU-sponsored medical plan only until age 65.
 These plans include:

 - COBRA continuation of current coverage (up to 18 months or age 65 whichever comes first), or

 - The PPO $900 Deductible plan until age 65.

 Dental Plan: Employees and their family members covered under the IU Dental Plan may continue dental coverage through COBRA for 18 months.
 Dental coverage is not a Retiree benefit option after COBRA ends.

 Join a spouse’s IU-Sponsored Plan: If the ERIP-2013 Participant has a spouse that is employed with Indiana University and is eligible for health plan coverage, s/he may enroll or join their spouse on IU-Sponsored health plans.
 (Please note: if the ERIP-2013 participant enrolls in a spouse's IU-sponsored health plan, they will no longer be eligible to receive future HRA contributions.)
 When the spouse’s eligibility ends, the following options will be available to them.